Home / Forms

 City Ordinance require vendors wishing to sell goods or services door-to-door or on the public streets of New Buffalo to obtain a permit.
 All applications must first be approved by City Council.

 City of New Buffalo residents may rent out the Community Room, if available for $100.00.
 Please contact City Hall to check availability and make a reservation.
 The community room is available on Saturdays from 9:00 am to 12:00 pm.
 The Community Room must be vacated immediately after the reserved time or there will be an additional charge as listed on the Rental Form.

 Reservations are accepted in the calendar year of the event, beginning with the first business day in January for City of New Buffalo residents for their use only.
 All other reservations may be made beginning April 1st.
 There is no facility use charge for City residents, Nonprofit, Community Organizations or Government entities.
 All reservations require a refundable facility deposit.
 Rentals are limited to two times per year.
 Submission of a rental agreement and deposit does not guarantee a reservation.

-Special Events must be approved by the City Council, which meets on the Third Tuesday each month.
+Special Events must be approved by the City Council, which meets on the Third Monday each month.
 We recommend submitting your application at least two months before your organization, to allow time for review and satisfy all requirements before approval.
 The application was revised on 2/20/2018 which now requires a $100.00 non-refundable application fee.
-If you have any questions, please contact deputy clerk at 269-469-1500 or email firstname.lastname@example.org.
+If you have any questions, please contact the Clerk at 269-469-1500 or email firstname.lastname@example.org.